mojotron/algorithms-and-data-structures/README.md

 Learn more on [Geeks-for-geeks](https://www.geeksforgeeks.org/maximum-subarray-sum-using-divide-and-conquer-algorithm/), and on [Amber Wilkie](https://medium.com/craft-academy/intro-to-algorithms-chapter-four-the-maximum-sub-array-problem-7d02b178b55c) great blog post.
 3. Solution with Kadane's Algorithm
 Kadane's algorithm is based on splitting up the set of possible solutions into mutually exclusive (disjoint) sets.
 It exploits the fact that any solution (i.e., any member of the set of solutions) will always have a last element i {\displaystyle i} i (this is what is meant by "sum ending at position i {\displaystyle i} i").
 Thus, we simply have to examine, one by one, the set of solutions whose last element's index is 1 {\displaystyle 1} 1, the set of solutions whose last element's index is 2 {\displaystyle 2} 2, then 3 {\displaystyle 3} 3, and so forth to n {\displaystyle n} n.
 It turns out that this process can be carried out in linear time.
 The runtime complexity of Kadane's algorithm is O ( n ) {\displaystyle O(n)} O(n).
 Learn more on [wikipedia](https://en.wikipedia.org/wiki/Maximum_subarray_problem).

+## Matrix multiplication algorithm
+1. Iterative algorithm
+The definition of matrix multiplication is that if C = AB for an n × m matrix A and an m × p matrix B, then C is an n × p matrix with entries.
+Algorithm can be constructed which loops over the indices i from 1 through n and j from 1 through p, computing the above using a 3 nested loops.
+This algorithm takes time Θ(nmp) (in asymptotic notation) in which case the running time is Θ(n3), i.e., cubic.
+2. Divide and conquer algorithm